Realtime Court Reporting – Get Instant Access to Witness Testimony

 During a deposition or a trial, judges and attorneys have the ability to review and mark portions of testimony and make notes within the transcript on their laptops and never have to interrupt the proceedings!
 Searches for specific words, phrases, roots of words, and other complicated information can also be done simultaneously.

-Realtime reporting is an excellent tool to help the hard-of-hearing individual as well.
+Realtime court reporting is an excellent tool to help the hard-of-hearing individual as well.
 Most of the deaf and hard-of-hearing people in the United States developed hearing loss after acquiring language skills.
 Many of them may find it helpful and easier to read the realtime text than to use ASL interpretation.
-Also, realtime reporting is used for the closed-captioning you see on most television programs today.
+Also, realtime court reporters are used for the closed-captioning you see on most television programs today.

-At Omega, our Certified Realtime Reporters are available to provide realtime court reporting for your next deposition.
-Call or email to schedule a demonstration of how realtime reporting may assist in your next case.
+At Omega, our Certified Realtime Court Reporters are available to provide realtime court reporting for your next deposition.
+Call or email to schedule a demonstration of how realtime court reporters may assist in your next case.